holdensmagicalunicorn/Monolog-Hipchat-Handler/README.markdown

 ![An example of a HipChat Room registered as a handler for a Symfony2 application](https://github.com/downloads/Palleas/Monolog-Hipchat-Handler/hipchat_monolog.png)

-More informations about how to deal with monolog handlers in Symfony2 on [the official documentation](http://symfony.com/doc/current/cookbook/logging/monolog.html).
+More information  about how to deal with monolog handlers in Symfony2 on [the official documentation](http://symfony.com/doc/current/cookbook/logging/monolog.html).

 ## Dependencies ##